 With the wild fluctuations in fuel prices over the years, world concern over global warming, and simply the idea of creating new and more sustainable technologies, immense interest and progress continues in the world of battery development.

-In fact, it seems that every day we hear of a new breakthrough, and another step closer to that long sought elusive goal of a truly workable battery storage system!
+In fact, it seems that we keep hearing about a new breakthrough, and another step closer to that long sought elusive goal of a truly workable battery storage system.
 Perhaps one day soon we’ll have a battery that displays no “memory” effect, one that can be completely discharged or overcharged without harm, and require no complex computerized management system.
 This battery could even prove so durable it will be immune to damage from vibration and not break down chemically over time.
 In operation, such a battery might even routinely outlast the very vehicle or machine it was designed to operate in!
 Last, we could complete our wish list by adding in the impossible: low materials toxicity, simple construction, and, of course, good energy density.